-For every 1.e4 player, the Scandinavian has always been an awkward defense to meet.
+Scandinavian has always been an awkward defense to meet for every 1.e4 player.
 Not because it is especially dangerous for white, but because the mainlines in which white is meant to obtain a theoretical advantage are quite complicated and difficult to remember.
 Being a defense seldom seen in practice, it makes it even more difficult to try the current theory.

-In this article we are going to look into a practical solution to this problem which has worked very well in tournament games: the system with 4.Bc4!?
+In this article, we are going to look into a practical solution to this problem that has worked very well in tournament games: the system with 4.Bc4!?

 But let’s see what the main particularities of this system with white are:

 There isn’t much theory established on this line.
-By my own experience in tournament practice, I can say that after 4.Bc4 the game is pretty much open and both players are on their own.
+From my own experience in tournament practice, I can say that after 4.Bc4 the game is pretty much open and both players are on their own.
 White can try the same idea with several move orders.
-Meanwhile, black’s usual plan that is based on Nf6-c6-Bf5, does not look like the best option.
+Meanwhile, black’s usual plan which is based on Nf6-c6-Bf5 does not look like the best option.
 Some players have decided to play with e6, keeping the bishop on c8.
 This treatment is far from perfect since white can still go d3-d4 and get into a sort of Rubinstein variation (French with 3…dxe4) with advantage.

 Black plays with e6 keeping the bishop on c8.
 Even though this game turned out great for black, this approach cannot be recommended.
 White obtains an easy advantage by continuing his development and he can even castle queenside as in the following game.